shalailahaas/ENIGMA-CHR-P-Normative-Modeling/README.md

 * Compute average deviation scores (lines 44-141)
 * For each brain region, compute percentage of patients at + or - extremes based on defined SD threshold cutoff (lines 143-163)
 * For each brain region, compute percentage of healthy individuals at + or - extremes based on defined SD threshold cutoff (lines 164-185)
-* For each individual participant, compute the percentage of regions with extreme + or - deviations based on predefined SD threshold cutoff (186-232)
+* For each individual participant, compute the percentage of regions with extreme + or - deviations based on predefined SD threshold cutoff (lines 186-232)

 ##Two-proportion z-test